vre/flow-state/CLAUDE.md

 - For multiple outputs: pass output directory, script decides filenames internally
 - Scripts extract identifiers from inputs when needed (e.g., video ID from URL)
 - Usage validation: check `len(sys.argv)`, print usage, `sys.exit(1)` on wrong count

+**Code organization:**
+- Duplication across different skills/plugins is acceptable - each should be self-contained
+- Duplication within a skill is acceptable for <50 lines - prefer self-contained scripts
+- Extract to shared module only when duplication >50 lines within same skill

 **Keep in sync:**
 - README.md skill descriptions